R2Northstar/NorthstarWiki/docs/installing-northstar/troubleshooting.md

 ![Engine Error: File corruption detected.
 Please repair or re-install the game.](https://user-images.githubusercontent.com/39478251/147338706-74797220-7d7f-4c81-9ba0-d88e29a2a1e2.png)

 Don't panic!
-This warning seems to be caused by Origin and none of your files are actually corrupted.
-If you get this warning after launching the game try updating your Northstar install to the [newest release](https://github.com/R2Northstar/Northstar/releases), as this error was resolved in version `v1.4.0`.
+This warning isn't as serious as it seems.
+If you get this warning after launching the game, try updating your Northstar install to the [newest release](https://github.com/R2Northstar/Northstar/releases), as this error was mostly resolved in version `v1.4.0`.

+If that doesn't work, you should verify your Titanfall 2 files.
+If you're confused on how to verify files, [this article](https://www.makeuseof.com/how-to-verify-game-file-integrity-different-launchers/) covers all of the apps you can own Titanfall 2 on, though you will have to scroll a bit for Origin.

 ## Failed copying wsock32.dll <a href="#wsock" id="wsock"></a>